KorenKrita/Akagi/README.md

 ![image](./docs/gifs/change_window.gif)

 #### AutoPlay:
-> [!NOTE]
-> AutoPlay is only available on Windows Release version when ot_server is running.

 Make sure you have set the display of the game client to 16:9 aspect ratio.
 ![image](./docs/images/autoplay_example/good.png)
 ![image](./docs/images/autoplay_example/bad_1.png)